Generative-Labs/Documentation/README.md

 # Website

-This website is documents of Web3MQ Chat Service.
+This is the repository for Web3MQ's documentation.